| Ecological Descriptors

 Juvenile: Spot at fin base, body with yellow and dark longitudinal striped.

-Drift in small to midsize schools, down to 30 meters.
+Drift in small to midsize schools, down to 30m (100ft).
 Adults are found in small or large groups over coral and rocky reefs, as well as mangroves and seagrass beds.
 Large adult members of this species are more abundant on reef/boulder habitat than on seagrass beds.
 It is found in small groups over coral and rocky reefs and drop-offs.
 Schools serve as a security measure against potential predators such as sharks and to increase reproductive opportunities.
 Adults make nocturnal migrations into adjacent seagrass habitat.
 Adults also exhibit very high site fidelity to diurnal resting sites on the reef, with little movement during diurnal periods.
 Known to face and push each other with open mouths.
 This behaviour is believed to be linked with courtship or territory defence.

 Adults feed on crustaceans, bivalves and occasionally on small fishes, as well as foraminifera and gastropods.
-Maximum total length is approximately 46 cm and the maximum published weight is 750 g.
-Maximum recorded size in seagrass habitat matches the smallest average sized individuals of within mangrove shorelines, which strongly suggests that mangroves are utilized as a secondary or sequential habitat by members of this species
+Maximum total length is approximately 50cm and the maximum published weight is 750g.
+Maximum recorded size in seagrass habitat matches the smallest average sized individuals of within mangrove shorelines, which strongly suggests that mangroves are utilized as a secondary or sequential habitat by members of this species.

 Bluestriped Grunt Juvenile